Get admission in top colleges accepting applications

 Faculty Count | 43 |

 Law Centre-II, Delhi, University of Delhi is one of the well-known constituent colleges of Delhi University.
 The college has a good name for providing the Bachelor of Laws (LLB) course and has a strict admission procedure to recruit the most deserving students.
-The admission procedure is designed to make it transparent and fair in recruiting students with excellent academic achievements and good legal aptitude.
+The Law Centre-II, Delhi, University of Delhi, admission procedure is designed to make it transparent and fair in recruiting students with excellent academic achievements and good legal aptitude.

 The admission application process to the LLB course of Law Centre-II, University of Delhi, is comparatively lengthy and involves a number of steps:

-LLB: Law Centre-II runs a three-year full-time Bachelor of Laws (LLB) course, which is its signature program.
+Law Centre-II runs a three-year full-time Bachelor of Laws (LLB) course, which is its signature programme.
 The college has a huge intake capacity of 480 seats, which is one of the biggest LLB courses in India.
-Admission to the LLB course is on the basis of the candidate's performance in the CUET UG examination.
+Law Centre-II, Delhi, University of Delhi, admission to the LLB course is on the basis of the candidate's performance in the CUET UG examination.

 The infrastructure is well developed and provides a peaceful environment for students to study peacefully.
 The campus is spacious, clean, and well maintained and create a positive environment for learning.